Nkwor-Jane/profile_card/README.md

 ## Overview

-This is project is for promotion into stage 1 for the HNG12 Cohort.
+This is project is for promotion into stage 1 for the HNG Internship Cohort 12.
 It is  a responsive Profile card made with HTML, CSS, and Vanilla JavaScript.
 This task is meant to introduce us to responsive design and showcase our frontend skills.

 ## Features